30 November - 14 February 2023

 - Describe the planned operation and its scientific goal within the framework for the grant.

 - Highlight the (new) opportunities it offers Swedish research, innovation and societal benefit.

 - Explain in what way the (new) knowledge may be important.

 The popular science description is an important tool when we inform about the research funded by the Swedish Research Council.
-If we approve the application, we reserve the right to use the description for information purposes.

 Choose the area or infrastructure the application relates to.